 - Interested in traveling?
-Tuition is FREE for international students at universities in Finland, Norway, Germany and Sweden.
-You get an incomparable world-wide experience, learn a new language and culture, and build your professional resume all at once.
+Tuition is free for international students at universities in Finland, Norway, Germany, and Sweden.
+You get an incomparable experience, learn a new language and culture, and build your professional resume all at once.
 Some of these countries offer courses in English, and some countries offer free tuition up through Masters level.
 Do some research!

 - Rather stay local?
 The United States also has a top-notch military education option.
 If you qualify, they will cover the cost of education for those who agree to join the service following graduation.
 I have several friends who did this and received an excellent education and a great career.

 - This just in!
 A number of companies are now offering free or vastly discounted college education to their part-time or full-time workers.
 At the moment, this includes Walmart, Starbucks, JetBlue, CIGNA, Lowes, Taco Bell, Lyft, and Chipotle.